 Meanwhile, the courses of study my peers were engaged in seemed far too narrow to hold my interest for long.
 Even if I could decide what I wanted to focus on, I couldn’t justify the cost to risk ratio.
 It all seemed like a very bad business decision, spending all that time and money on something I may or may not be able to apply by the time I was granted a credential proving my efforts.

-Sure, if I wanted to be a doctor or lawyer or something like that, I’d have to bend my will to the program.
+“If I want to be a doctor or lawyer or something like that, I’ll have to bend my will to the program somehow,” I told myself.

 Luckily, I had no idea what I wanted to be.

 Unfortunately, at the time, phrases like “open learning platforms” didn’t exist, much less formalized cultures of same.
 While there were pockets of undergrad and grad students, even professors, engaged in these types of activities in the far-flung corners of libraries and pubs, they were not very easy to find and/or finagle one’s way into.